 I know Dr. Klein well from my defense days.
 I knocked him out in one case only to have the Court of Appeals bring him back (which I talk about a little here).
 He’s a nice enough guy.
 But he has made too much of a career as a lead paint expert, mostly for the same law firm.
 Juries wouldn’t like that if they did not already hate the defendants so much by the time he testified.
 These lead paint cases are not always put together like I think they should be.
 But the facts trump all.
 The facts in most of these cases are just very favorable to plaintiffs.
 So there is lots of margin for error.

 Anyway, back to the story.
-In Dr. Klein’s affidavit opposing the summary judgment motion, he opined for the first time that the child had been “exposed to lead based paint during each and every instance that he resided at 2238 Linden Avenue, Apt. #3” and that Appellant’s exposure during that month was a substantial cause of his injuries.
+In Dr. Klein’s affidavit opposing the summary judgment motion, he opined for the first time that the child had been “exposed to lead-based paint during each and every instance he resided at 2238 Linden Avenue, Apt. #3” and that Appellant’s exposure during that month was a substantial cause of his injuries.

-(The court also found the lead paint scheduling order was ambiguous as to rules relating to the inspection and testing of a property for lead paint.
+(The court also found the lead paint scheduling order was ambiguous as to rules relating to the inspection and testing of property for lead paint.
 It is important to the opinion but less so for those not doing lead work.
-If I get too deep into lead paint specific issues, I’m going to lose most of the readers.
+If I get too deep into lead paint specific issues, I will lose most of the readers.
 As it is now, I only have 8 left.
 So let’s get back to the striking of the expert.)

 Whether Dr. Klein Could Offer the “New” Opinion

 Plaintiff offered Dr. Klein as an expert in “pediatric lead poisoning” that would testify to the injuries suffered from the lead exposure.
 Plaintiff’s very boilerplate designation also said Dr. Klein would testify to the most likely source of lead paint that caused the injury and that the properties in the Complaint were a cause.